-Learning Recommendations: In order to be successful in French IV, students should have demonstrated proficiency in French III with a B- or better, be comfortable speaking French in class at all times, be a self-motivated learner and be prepared to develop their language skills and cultural awareness.
+Learning Recommendations: In order to be successful in French 4, students should have demonstrated proficiency in French 3 with a B- or better, be comfortable speaking French in class at all times, be a self-motivated learner, and be prepared to develop their language skills and cultural awareness.

-- Written interpersonal and presentational communication: exchange and presentation of information, ideas and opinions in a variety of media on a variety of topics in formal and informal setting.
-Includes writing essays, compositions, poetry, editorials, etc.
+- Written interpersonal and presentational communication; exchange and presentation of information, ideas and opinions in a variety of media on a variety of topics in formal and informal setting.
+Includes writing essays, editorials, emails, etc.

 - Audio, visual and audiovisual interpretive communication; use of authentic audiovisual sources for listening comprehension